wakhidCK/kilatiron-doc/Guides/Third-Party-Buildpacks/Go-Martini.md

 ### The Actual Application Code

 The actual application code is really straight forward.
 It simply uses the Martini framework to render the HTML output and return it to the client.
-The `m.Run()` automatically binds to the port specified in the `$PORT` environment variable as is required on [CloudKilat].
+The `m.Run()` automatically binds to the port specified in the `$PORT` environment variable as is required on CloudKilat.

 ~~~go
 package main